UCLALibrary/research-tips/_tutorials/2017-05-04-search-experimentally.markdown

 # image: featuredimagehere
 ---

 <p>Rather than trying to construct one perfect search, plan on trying several experimental searches.
 As you search, seek out diverse  perspectives by using a variety of keywords.
-Look for interdisciplinary perspectives on your topic by trying out your searches in more than one database.</p>
+Look for {% include glossary-term.html term="Interdisciplinary research" termshown="interdisciplinary"%} perspectives on your topic by trying out your searches in more than one {% include glossary-term.html term="article database" termshown="database"%}.</p>

 ## Try a Search